danielazuonye/Notes-for-Cybersecurity/README.md

 • Nonprofit Company/Organization:
-It is formed for non-commercial purposes, for example, to perform community work or to establish a social or athletic club..
+It is formed for non-commercial purposes, for example, to perform community work or to establish a social or athletic club ..
+For the public.

 • Not-for-Profit Company/Organization:
 Similar to nonprofits but with a focus on limited data collection and stringent security measures to ensure community-driven trust.
 Those organisations which are set up with the prime objective of social welfare of the society.
+For the people in the Organization.